MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-prepare-environment.md

 > [!NOTE]
 > Surface Hub works with Microsoft Teams, Skype for Business Server 2019, Skype for Business Server 2015, or Skype for Business Online.
-Earlier platforms such as Lync Server 2013 are not supported.
+Earlier platforms, such as Lync Server 2013, are not supported.
 Surface Hub is not supported in GCC-High or DoD environments.

 ## Device affiliation